 This is perhaps one of the most important things.
 Narcissists like to mess up our minds so diverting your attention to other things will greatly help.
 Just try not to think too much about the narcissist.

 You can do lots of things to disengage your mind:

 - Call up a friend (but don’t talk about the narcissist).

 - Pursue your favorite hobbies (art, music, yoga, dance, or whatever you like).

 - Practice mindfulness and meditation (very effective).

 Journaling your thoughts and emotions offers great catharsis.
 Just write down whatever is going on in your mind.
 However, ensure that you keep your journal hidden away from the narcissist.
 If the narcissist gets to know about how you’re feeling they will use it to their advantage.

 Keep Minimum Contact

-Now this may be very difficult for some of you, especially for those of you who are dependent on the narcissists for financial support or otherwise.
+Now, this may be very difficult for some of you, especially for those of you who are dependent on narcissists for financial support or otherwise.
 But try to minimize your contact with them.
-Avoid unnecessary eye contacts and keep yourself busy in other activities.
+Avoid unnecessary eye contact and keep yourself busy in other activities.

 For example, if the narcissist is working in the kitchen or watching tv in the living room, just wait for them to leave.
 If there’s an urgent matter that needs attention on the part of the narcissist, just message on the phone or write a note on a piece of paper and put it on the fridge.